scipy-conference/scipy_proceedings/papers/scott_determan/vision_spreadsheet.rst

 The Spreadsheet
 ---------------

-Figure :ref:`bloodcells` shows a screen shot of vision spreadsheet.
+Figure :ref:`bloodcells` shows a screen shot of Vision Spreadsheet.
 There are three main area to the GUI: the grid of cells, the repl below the cells, and the GUI controls to the left of the cells.